 A recently published prospective study found that a diet with a high omega 3:6 ratio intake, and thus low in omega 6, was associated with a higher risk of glaucoma.
 However, more studies are needed in order to determine whether recommending a diet with a lower omega 3:6 ratio is justified, especially since both omega-3 fatty acids and omega-6 fatty acids are important for heart health and other diseases.
 Omega-3 fatty acids are typically found in vegetable oils, green vegetables such as kale, and fatty fish such as salmon.
 Omega-6 fatty acids are found in many types of vegetable oils and can help lower LDL cholesterol.
 Thus, at this juncture, it would not be recommended to modify your omega-3 and omega-6 consumption since both have been shown to be associated with many health benefits.

 Please note that there is a specific supplement intervention, however, that could delay and possibly prevent intermediate age-related macular degeneration from progressing to the advanced stage.
+It is very important to ask your ophthalmologist if this supplement would be beneficial to you if you have macular degeneration.

-Clearly, there is still much to be learned about the relationship between diet and glaucoma.
-For now, it is probably wisest to eat a healthy, well-balanced diet and to talk to your eye doctor about what recommendations he or she has for your specific situation.
+Eat a healthy, well-balanced diet and to talk to your eye doctor about what recommendations he or she has for your specific situation.